 What is Claustrophobia?

 Claustrophobia is defined as a fear of confined spaces.
 Individuals suffering from claustrophobia will often report feeling anxiety – ranging from “slightly anxious” to severe panic – when in small spaces.
 In MRI, the enclosed space is the inside of the scanner (also referred to as the magnet or the bore).
-Claustrophobia is a serious problem that prevents many people from having a medically necessary exam such as an MRI.
+Claustrophobia is a serious concern that prevents many people from having a medically necessary exam such as an MRI.

-Your MRI Options at MRI of Reston:
+Your MRI Options at MRI of Reston

 Not all MRI scanners are made the same and at MRI of Reston, we offer two unique options for claustrophobic patients.

 We are the only facility in the Metro DC region and northern Virginia to offer two High-Field, truly open MRI options.

 Wide, Short Bore 3T MRI